-The Offering Common stock offered by us shares Common stock offered by the selling stockholder shares shares if the underwriters exercise their option to purchase additional shares in full Common stock to be outstanding immediately after this offering shares Use of proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million, assuming the shares are offered at \$ per share, the midpoint of the initial public offering price range set forth on the cover of this prospectus.
+Common stock offered by us Common stock offered by us shares Common stock offered by GGC USS Holdings, LLC, the sole selling stockholder shares shares if the underwriters exercise their option to purchase additional shares in full Common stock to be outstanding immediately after this offering shares Use of proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million, assuming the shares are offered at \$ per share, the midpoint of the initial public offering price range set forth on the cover of this prospectus.
 We intend to use the net proceeds from the sale of common stock by us in this offering to fund future capital expenditures for our business (other than capital expenditures associated with our Ottawa and Rockwood capacity expansions and the construction of our new resin-coating facility described elsewhere in this prospectus, which we expect to finance through a combination of cash on our balance sheet and cash generated from our operations).
+The other principal purposes for this offering are to create a public market for our common stock, facilitate our future access to the public equity markets, provide liquidity for our existing stockholder and increase our visibility in our markets.
 See "Use of Proceeds."
 We will not receive any proceeds from the sale of shares by the selling stockholder.
 Dividend policy We currently intend to retain all available funds and any future earnings to fund the development and growth of our business and to repay indebtedness and, therefore, we do not anticipate paying any cash dividends in the foreseeable future.
 Our ability to pay dividends on our common stock is limited by our existing credit agreements, and may be further restricted by the terms of any of our future debt or preferred securities.
 See "Dividend Policy."
 Risk factors Investing in our common stock involves a high degree of risk.
 See "Risk Factors" elsewhere in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-Proposed symbol for trading on the New York Stock Exchange й э
+Proposed symbol for trading on the New York Stock Exchange "SLCA"